Wicks2/poly-module-3/README.md

 1. Install all dependencies by running `npm i`.

 2. Compile the circuit using the command: `npx hardhat circom`.
-This will generate the `out` directory with circuit intermediaries and the `CircuitSangamVerifier.sol` contract.
+This will generate the `out` directory with circuit intermediaries and the `MultiplierVerifier.sol` contract.

 3. Prove and Deploy:
    - Run `npx hardhat run scripts/deploy.ts`.
 This script performs the following tasks:
-     - Deploys the `CircuitSangamVerifier.sol` contract.
+     - Deploys the `MultiplierVerifier.sol` contract.
      - Generates a proof from circuit intermediaries using `generateProof()`.
      - Generates calldata with `generateCallData()`.
      - Calls `verifyProof()` on the verifier contract with the calldata.